rcbops/zigzag/README.rst

 3. Here is an example of uploading a results JUnitXML file from Molecule::

     $ export QTEST_API_TOKEN="SECRET"
-    $ zigzag junit.xml 12345 TC-1
+    $ zigzag junit.xml 12345

 4. Checkout QA Symphony's website for more details on configuring `qTest Manager API`_ access.

 Choosing a Parent Test Cycle
 ----------------------------

-The intended parent test cycle should be one that is named after the product release code name. (e.g. Queens) It is assumed that this test cycle was created beforehand.
-By using a test cycle with a product release code name the resulting execution result hierarchy will group results in a sensible manner.
+By default, ``zigzag`` will discover the appropriate parent test cycle by inspecting the provided JUnitXML.
+However, a test cycle can be specified manually by using the ``--qtest-test-cycle`` command-line option.
+It should be noted that the intended parent test cycle should be named after the product release code name. (e.g. Queens)

+It is assumed that this test cycle was created beforehand if you're using the ``--qtest-test-cycle`` command-line option.
+By using a test cycle with a product release code name the resulting execution result hierarchy will group results ina sensible manner.

 Contributing
 ------------